-The ideal answer to the question “why do bodyguards wear dark sunglasses?” would be to protect their eyes from the sun.
+The ideal answer to the question “why do bodyguards wear black sunglasses?” would be to protect their eyes from the sun.
 Unfortunately, this is not always the case.

 Many bodyguards will tell you that wearing sunglasses also unsettles any would-be attackers as they cannot see which direction you are looking.
 This is generally true, but many bodyguards wear sunglasses because they think that it is part of the uniform and they look cool.